What Are Complementary Angles? A Complete Guide

 What Are Complementary Angles?

 Complementary angles are a pair of angles whose sum equals 90°.
-Think of it like two puzzle pieces that perfectly fit together to form a right angle (a square corner).

-They "complement" each other, meaning they complete each other to form that perfect 90° corner.
+They "complement" each other, which means they complete each other to form a right angle.
+Just like two puzzle pieces that fit together perfectly to form a square corner.

-Complementary Angles vs. Supplementary Angles
+Complementary vs. Supplementary Angles

 Complementary angles are two angles whose measures add up to 90°, while supplementary angles are two angles that sum up to 180°.